Review your video analytics to see how students are engaging with your content!

-For the videos that you have hosted with Thinkific, you'll have full access to the analytics that you need from your Video Library.
+For videos that you have hosted with Thinkific, you'll have full access to to some basic analytics per video in your Video Library.

-Average Engagement: The average percentage of the video your viewers are watching.
+This is the percentage of the video that is watched on average.
 The higher, the better!
 If lots of people are dropping off partway through the video, consider why.
 For example, is it too long?
 Could it be split up into multiple videos?
 We recommend using videos that are around 5-7 minutes in length for the best engagement.

-Total Plays: The total number of plays your video has received.
+This is the total number of times a video has been played.
 This will help you figure out how significant your average engagement data is.
 If your video has received lots of plays and has high engagement, well done!
 If it's received lots of plays and has low engagement, that's a sign that some improvements could be made.

 You can use your video analytics to figure out what's working for you and what isn't.
 Why not try experimenting with changes to your videos to see how engagement improves over time?
 You'll end up with a course that your students will love!